The Tamaishiki for Developing

 Can I watch the video on a device other than PC?

-Of course on a PC, also on tablet devices like iPad and smartphone you can use the video materials.
+Yes.
+You can watch the video materials on a PC or tablet devices like iPad and smartphones.
 You can access them from home.
 See the System Requirements

 By having animations, don't children feel like playing instead of studying?